peterlamar/cpp-cp-cheatsheet/README.md

 s1.c_str();               // Convert to const char*
 s1 = to_string(12.05);    // Converts number to string
-getline(cin, s);          // Read line ending in '\n'
+getline(cin, s);          // Read line ending in '\n' isdigit('1')              // true if decimal digit isalnum('1')              // true if decimal digit or letter isalpha('1')              // true if letter
 ```

 ## Vector